pa-2020/piscine/docs/Workflow_Strategies.md

-# Workflow Strategies Best Practices :sparkles:
+# Team Strategies Best Practices :sparkles:

 A good **workflow** positions all of the tools, processes and people for **optimum** *happiness* and *productivity*.